virtual-kubelet/systemk/README.md

 ## Current Status

 Multiple containers in a pod can be run and they can see each others storage.
-Creating, deleing, inspecting Pods all work.
+Creating, deleting, inspecting Pods all work.
 Higher level abstractions (replicaset, deployment) work too.

-EmptyDir/ConfigMaps and Secrets are implemented, these are all backed my tmpfs, and `bind`-mounted into the "container".
+EmptyDir/ConfigMaps and Secrets are implemented, these are all backed bind-mounts.

 Getting logs also works, but the UI for it could be better; this mostly due to TLS certificates not being generated.